aireilly/openshift-mkdocs/docs/scalability_and_performance/cnf-low-latency-tuning.md

 !!! note
     In earlier versions of OpenShift Container Platform, the Performance Addon Operator provided automatic, low latency performance tuning for applications.
 In OpenShift Container Platform 4.11, these functions are part of the Node Tuning Operator.

-### Adjusting the NIC queues with the performance profile
+### Adjusting the NIC queues with the performance profile {#adjusting-nic-queues-with-the-performance-profile_cnf-master}

 The performance profile lets you adjust the queue count for each network device.